 Do you think you could arrange a review of your startup, published in a blog or a magazine?
 If yes, that would be great!

 Why would anybody write about you, you may wonder… Well, for starters, you are a startup.
-Thus you might be doing something unique and innovative.
+Thus you might be doing something unique or innovative.
 Something which is news-worthy…

 It is ok if you can’t reach a blogger or a journalist who’d review your startup.
 In such a case, would you consider paying for such a service?
 If yes, feel free to contact Startups Israel.
-Perhaps we can arrange to review you.
+Perhaps we can help you with that.

 In the bottom line: have an review of your startup published.
 Then, make sure to present it in your presentation.